OWASP/www-chapter-coimbatore/tab_speakers.md

 ---
 ## Speakers

-Would you like to speak on the upcoming OWASP Coimbatore Webinar?
+Would you like to speak on the upcoming OWASP Coimbatore Event/Webinar?
 Submit your interest in the following Google form link;

 Speaker Registration: https://forms.gle/Pt7czVEAn4rNituZ9